dekuNukem/daytripper/quick_start_guide.md

 * Always turn on the TX **`AFTER`** you finish mounting it, so the initial calibration won't get messed up by your hand.

 * **Test your setup before using it for real!** Test the mounting with the actual application/game you're trying to hide.
+Test it multiple times to be sure!

 * If minimizing doesn't work with your game, you can change the `Mode Select` switch on RX to lock your computer instead.
 Please be gentle with the switch or the plastic tab might break off and render it useless.